SteveBarnett/human-centred/_posts/2022-10-15-sounds-like-a-good-idea.md

 #### Forms mode

-The person uses the `Tab` key to move to the next focusable element.
+The person uses the <kbd>Tab</kbd> key to move to the next focusable element.

 Text, images, and disabled form elements do not receive focus.